 Learning objectives include:

-- We will cover all the big changes to 1031 exchanges made by last year's new Tax Law
+- We will cover all the recent changes and updates made to handling 1031 exchanges

 - Discover best practices for approaching 1031 exchanges

 - Learn how to handle the intricacies of 1035 exchanges